 What We Believe

-We believe Jesus is part of the triune God and God’s Son.
+We believe in the triune God, composed of God, Jesus, and the Holy Spirit.
 We believe that Jesus came to earth, died, was buried, and rose again.
-We believe in salvation thru faith alone in God.
-We believe the Bible is the inspired and authoritative word of God.
+We believe in salvation through faith alone in God.

 Procedure to join BCHC: